 My very first solo trips started as a longer stay abroad.
-A two-week exchange to an english school, a three-month au-pair trip to madrid and finally I stayed for one-year in australia.
+A two-week exchange to an english school, a three-month au-pair trip to madrid and finally I stayed for almost a year in australia.
 Even though I travelled alone, it was always in a safe setting.
-I visited locals who felt more or less responsible for me.
+I visited locals, who felt more or less responsible for me.
 So it didn´t really challenge me to start those journeys.

 #1 Go with the flow to enjoy it fully

 First of all it is important, that even those who only travel alone out of a necessity, give the loneliness a chance.
-Cause when you´re regretting that you´re traveling without company all the time, you won´t give your trip a real chance to turn out good.
-It´s absolute normal that you might feel lonely sometimes: Like for example when you´re sitting in a restaurant between all the couples and groups of friends, while you´re alone at a table.
+Cause when you´re regretting that you´re traveling without company all the time, you won´t give your trip a real chance to turn out good and you will miss some incredible chances.
+It´s absolute normal, that you might feel lonely sometimes: Like for example when you´re sitting in a restaurant, between all the couples and groups of friends, while you´re alone at a table.
 So instead of looking frantically for new contacts at the destination, I rather recommend you to accept the solo-trip and enjoy how many new experiences you are making now.
-And don’t worry, you will always get in contact with new people, but not immediately.
+And don’t worry, you will always get in contact with new people anyway, but not immediately.
 Sometimes you get lucky and already make new friends at the ckeck-in of your hostel.
 On other trips you only get to know someone great at the last night.
-But that is also a good thing, because many experiences on a solo journey are experienced much more intensively than you would ever do when you´re in a group.
+But that is also a good thing, because many experiences on a solo journey are experienced much more intensively, than you would ever do, when you´re in a group.
 That’s why my first tip is to be open minded and go with the flow.

 #2 Your pace tells you way more about yourself than you thought

 The beauty of traveling alone is that nobody rushes you.
-Not only can you experience everything at your own pace, but also learn quickly which things really interest you and which ones you´ve only showed interest to on previous trips, because you had the feeling you´d have to.
-Those who have no interest in museums or churches don´t have to visit them only because they are famous sightseeing spots.
+Not only can you experience everything at your own pace, but also learn quickly, which things really interest you and which ones you´ve only showed interest to on previous trips, because you had the feeling you´d have to.
+Those, who have no interest in museums or churches, don´t have to visit them only because they are famous sightseeing spots.
 It´s the same with countries or experiences.
-Just because everyone feels the need to do a bungy jump or only because a work and travel trip to australia is trendy, doesn’t mean that you have to force yourself to do it aswell.
-At the same time it doesn´t mean you have to stop yourself from doing it, just because you have the feeling, there were already too many of your friends.
-Travel where you want to, when you want to and with whom you want to.
-Those of you who are not yet sure of their priorities and preferences will be more self-knowledgeable at the end of your solo journey.
+Just because „everyone“ feels the need to do a bungy jump or only because a work and travel trip to australia is trendy, doesn’t mean that you have to force yourself to do it aswell.
+At the same time it, doesn´t mean you have to stop yourself from doing it, just because you have the feeling, there were already too many of your friends.
+Travel where you want to, when you want and with whom you want to.
+Those of you, who are not yet sure of their priorities and preferences will be more self-knowledgeable at the end of your solo journey.

 #3 The only wrong decision is to not make a decision at all

-As for myself on some days I still need to force myself to be fully open to all the new impressions.
-Then I try to push myself to overcome my own fears.
+As for myself on some days I still need to force myself to be fully open to all the new experiences and impressions.
+I try to push myself to overcome my own fears.
 Try to concentrate on the progress of getting to know myself better, be more adventurous and make new experiences.
-With every experience it gets easier, the self-confidence grows.
+The good thing is that with every experience it gets easier and the self-confidence grows automatically.

 #4 It’s great to get lost